 Simple English definitions for legal terms

-Read a random definition: legal memory
+Read a random definition: biological mother

 The new-rule principle is a rule in criminal procedure that says federal courts cannot help a state prisoner who has already been convicted and sentenced if a new rule is made after their case is over.
 This means that if a new rule is made that could have helped the prisoner, they cannot use it to try and change their sentence.
 This is also called the nonretroactivity principle.